by Mountain Mail Staff

 Find a local business

-Daily AA meetings – Visit http://www.aasalidabvleadville.com for information on daily Zoom meetings at several different times, some with passwords.
+Daily AA meetings – Visit www.aasalidabvleadville.com for information on daily Zoom meetings at several different times, some with passwords.
 24-hour hotline: 888-333-9649.
+Some small group meetings are also reopening.
+Check website for details.

 9 a.m.-4 p.m. – Caring and Sharing, 220 W. Fourth St., accepts donations.
 Open 10 a.m.-4 p.m. for shopping.
 719-539-3686.